yannis/discoteca-demo/README.md

 });
 ```

-To make this test pass we have to create the artist resource (model, route):
+To make this test pass we have to create the artists resource:

-`ember generate resource artists name:string`
+`$ ember g resource artists name:string`

-Bunch of things is generated…
+A bunch of files is generated: model, route, template and the associated test files.

 Let's change the route/artists to get the model from the API.